 Birth Defects vs. Preventable Birth Injuries

-A birth injury, on the other hand, is usually something that occurs during the mother's pregnancy (hurting the mother, the baby, or both) and can also take place during the birthing process or afterward.
-In many situations, these preventable birth injuries can be extremely minor and the child will recover quickly.
-In other situations, certain birth injuries can lead to severe suffering and life-altering illnesses and disabilities; at times, even death.
-These injuries can be caused by countless different situations, though it is often a direct result of the negligence or substandard care of the medical professional or healthcare provider during the pregnancy or birth.
+On the other hand, a birth injury usually occurs during the mother's pregnancy—hurting the mother, the baby, or both.
+It can also take place during the birthing process or afterward.
+These preventable birth injuries can be extremely minor in many situations, and the child will recover quickly.
+In other situations, specific birth injuries can lead to severe suffering, life-altering illnesses, and disabilities; at times, even death.
+Countless different situations can cause these injuries.
+However, it is often a direct result of the negligence or substandard care of the medical professional or healthcare provider during the pregnancy or birth.

 Important Birth Injury Terms to Know